 Substituting~\eqref{eqn: nag-phase-x-y-v} into~\eqref{eqn: mix-iter1}, we derive the following result for the iterative difference:

-\item[(\textbf{2})] \textbf{Construction of potential energy} In contrast to the Lyapunov function~\eqref{eqn: lyapunov-cvx}, previously used for convex functions in~\citep{chen2022gradient, li2022proximal}, we now modify the potential energy by replacing $f(x_{k})$ with $f(x_{k+1})$.
-This adjustment aligns the formulation of the potential energy with the mixed energy given in~\eqref{eqn: mix}.
-Additionally, we introduce a dynamic coefficient to the potential energy, which is expressed as:
+\item[(\textbf{2})] \textbf{Construction of potential energy} In contrast to the Lyapunov function defined in~\eqref{eqn: lyapunov-cvx}, previously used for convex functions~\citep{chen2022gradient, li2022proximal}, we now modify the potential energy by replacing $f(x_{k})$ with $f(x_{k+1})$ to better align with the mixed energy in~\eqref{eqn: mix}.
+Additionally, we introduce a dynamic coefficient $\tau(k)$ to the potential energy, defined as:

 The iterative difference of this potential energy is then given by: